 - A minimum of 14 days' public notice should be given using one or more of the advertising methods mentioned in section 2.11.3 above.
-The wording of any advertisement must clearly indicate that a select list of potential Suppliers will be compiled. - All such advertisements will be placed by the Administrative Officer, Secretariat Section, who will advise on layout and content. - All firms indicating an interest must be sent a pre-qualification questionnaire (PQQ), which will be produced by Corporate Procurement in conjunction with the appropriate Spending Officer. - The purpose of the PQQ is to assess potential Suppliers in the following areas: - economic and financial standing including insurance cover; - technical ability and capacity; - health and safety; - equal opportunities; and - sustainability.

-- The process for the issue and receipt of PQQs will be handled by Secretariat. - Completed questionnaires must be evaluated by the appropriate Spending Officer in conjunction with Corporate Procurement (and other stakeholders as appropriate) against the above mentioned and pre-determined criteria.
+The wording of any advertisement must clearly indicate that a select list of potential Suppliers will be compiled. - All such advertisements will be placed by the administrative officer, Secretariat Section, who will advise on layout and content. - All firms indicating an interest must be sent a pre-qualification questionnaire (PQQ), which will be produced by Corporate Procurement in conjunction with the appropriate Spending Officer. - The purpose of the PQQ is to assess potential Suppliers in the following areas: - economic and financial standing including insurance cover; - technical ability and capacity; - health and safety; - equal opportunities; and - sustainability. - The timescales for conducting a pre-qualification process for an EU tender exercise are prescribed within the EU Procurement Directives and Corporate Procurement must be contacted for advice in this instance. - The process for the issue and receipt of PQQs will be handled by Secretariat. - Completed questionnaires must be evaluated by the appropriate Spending Officer in conjunction with Corporate Procurement (and other stakeholders as appropriate) against the above mentioned and pre-determined criteria.
 Only Suppliers who meet the pre-qualification criteria will be included on the Select List.
-The Administrative Officer, Secretariat, will notify all applicants as to whether they have been included. - Any appeal by an unsuccessful applicant or request for details of the reason for exclusion must be handled by Corporate Procurement in conjunction with the Spending Officer.
-Details should then be forwarded to the Administrative Officer, Secretariat, who will provide a written response to the applicant. - All those included on the Select List must be invited to Tender.
+The administrative officer, Secretariat, will notify all applicants as to whether they have been included. - Any appeal by an unsuccessful applicant or request for details of the reason for exclusion must be handled by Corporate Procurement in conjunction with the Spending Officer.
+Details should then be forwarded to the administrative officer, Secretariat, who will provide a written response to the applicant.

+All those included on the Select List must be invited to Tender.
 If there are fewer than three persons who have expressed an interest or who meet the prequalification criteria, then the written approval of the Director of Finance and Procurement must be sought, prior to inviting Tenders.